Kyusodaru/pgl/README.md

 # *PGL - Panelized Gui Library*
 Highly experimental crate.
-Do not rely.
+Do not rely on this.

 ## License